ECOLE-ITN/UllahGECCO2021/README.md

 # Introduction
-This code is based on our paper, titled [A New Acquisition Function for Robust Bayesian Optimization of Unconstrained Problems](https://dl.acm.org/doi/pdf/10.1145/3449726.3463206) (Ullah, Wang, Menzel, Sendhoff & Bäck, 2021), and can be used to reproduce the experimental setup and results.
+This code is based on our paper, titled [A New Acquisition Function for Robust Bayesian Optimization of Unconstrained Problems](https://dl.acm.org/doi/pdf/10.1145/3449726.3463206) (Ullah, Wang, Menzel, Sendhoff & Bäck, 2021), and can be used to reproduce the experimental setup and results mentioned in the paper.
 The code is produced in Python 3.7.0.
 The main packages utilized in this code are presented in the next section which deals with technical requirements.

 The code is saved in the directory, which is titled `Baseline Comparison`.
 This directory contains four other directories, which are named after four test problems considered in the paper.
 The name of these directroeis are `Branin`, `Eight-Dimensional`, `Ten-Dimensional`, and `Three-Dimensional` respectively.